A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Problem Formulation

 In this section, we define the \ac{PO-OSBG} model, which is an extension of OSBG to problems with partial observability.
 PO-OSBG extends OSBG by introducing components which model the observations received by the learner during interaction with its teammates.
 We define the PO-OSBG model as follows:

 \begin{definition} \normalfont A PO-OSBG is an 9-tuple, consisting of the following components $(N, S, A, \allowbreak \Theta, \allowbreak R, \allowbreak P, \Omega, O, \gamma)$.
-In a PO-OSBG, $N,S,A,$ $\Theta$, $R,$ $P$, and $\gamma$ are defined exactly as their respective counterparts in a OSBG.
+In a PO-OSBG, $N,S,A,$ $\Theta$, $R,$ $P$, and $\gamma$ are defined exactly as their respective counterparts in an OSBG.
 The remaining components of a PO-OSBG which model the information received by the learner under partial observability are defined as follows: \begin{itemize} \item $\Omega$: The learner's set of possible finite observations. \item $O: S\times{N} \mapsto \Delta(\Omega$), which is the observation function that determines the distribution of observations received by the learner given the current state of the environment and the learner's set of teammates. \end{itemize} \end{definition}

 In a PO-OSBG, the interaction between a learner and its teammates is similar to their interactions in OSBGs.
 The main difference is that the learner will not perceive the subsequent state information after all agents execute their respective actions.
 Instead, at each timestep the learner receives an observation sampled from the distribution outputted by the observation function $O: S\times{N} \mapsto \Delta(\Omega)$, which is determined by the state and set of teammates that exist in the environment at $t$.
 This absence of state information forces the learner $i$ to choose actions based only on the sequence of observations and its actions until the present time, $H_{t} = \{o_{\leq{t}}, a^{i}_{<t}\}$.
-On the other hand, teammates receive their own observations of the environment according to their own observation function, which we assume as unknown information that is part of the teammate's type.
-Note that viewing teammates' unknown observation function as part of their types can be used to extend OSBGs to formalise fully observable ad hoc teamwork problems, with teammates incapable of seeing the complete environment state.
+On the other hand, teammates receive their own observations of the environment according to their own observation function.
+We assume that teammates' observation functions are part of their type, and as a consequence unknown to the learner.
+This means that the PO-OSBG formulation defines the observation function only for the learner.
+The main reason behind this design is because many scenarios have learners that have different perception capabilities than its teammates.
+For instance, robots created from different factories may be equipped with different sets of sensors.
+Since teammates' observation functions are unknown and important for their decision making process, the unknown observation function of teammates are instead encapsulated as part of their types under the PO-OSBG model.